rnl-dei/labs-bootstrap/README.md

 $ make initramfs
 ```
 This should create the file `labs-bootstrap-initramfs`.
-Put this in the /boot of the machine, and as the `initrd parameter` of the grub entry, and it is done.
+This file should be placed in the `/boot` folder/partition of the machine.
+Don't forget to add it to the `initrd` parameter of the corresponding GRUB entry.

 ### Create a new kernel